Covenant support for the Bereaved

 Covenant support that is bespoke to the bereaved

 Covenant support that is bespoke to the bereaved includes the following.
-These are examples of special provision.
+These are all examples of special provision.

 War Widow(er)s Recognition Payment scheme